francis2/api/csharp/services-api/docs/RisksApi.md

-Finds an entity of UserAccountAutoLiq type by its id
+Retrieves an entity of UserAccountAutoLiq type by its id

 ### Example
 ```csharp